 The shortlist for this years Film London Jarman Award has been announced.

-The prestigious £10,000 prize celebrates the pioneering work of the UKs foremost artist filmmakers.
-The artists selected this year are:
+The prestigious £10,000 prize money celebrates the pioneering work of the UKs foremost artist filmmakers.
+The artists selected for shortlist this year are:

-The jury who selected this year's shorlistt are: Andrea Lissoni, Senior Curator, International Art (Film).
-Tate Modern and Film London Board Member; Iwona Blazwick OBE, Director, Whitechapel Gallery; Artistst Larry Achiampong & David Blandy; Melanie Keen, Director, Inivia and Tyrone Walker-Hebborn, Director, Genesis Cinema.
+The Jury who selected this years shortlist are: Andrea Lissoni, Director, Haus der Kunst, Munich, and Film London Board Member; Iwona Blazwick OBE, Director, Whitechapel Gallery; Artist and 2019 Jarman Award Winner, Hetain Patel; Shaminder Nahal, Commissioning Editor, Arts and Topical, Channel 4, and Tyrone Walker-Hebborn, Director, Genesis Cinema.